Donaldduck8/bluekit/README.md

 # Bluekit (Beta)

-Bluekit is a cybersecurity-focused workstation setup script that aims to provide a well-rounded and complete analysis environment all in one shot.
+Bluekit is a cybersecurity-focused workstation setup script that aims to provide a well-rounded and complete analysis environment all in one go.

 Bluekit is centered around the [Scoop](https://scoop.sh/) package manager and is complemented by the [Malware Analysis bucket](https://github.com/Donaldduck8/malware-analysis-bucket).